Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The Feynman-Kac formula

 For problem \eqref{EqDiri}, we can also introduce the heat kernel as in Section \ref{SSHeat}, which also has the cocycle property (c.f.
 Lemma 26.12 of \cite{CC}).
 Let us denote by $\mathcal H^R$ its heat kernel, and by $\bar\cH^R$ the heat kernel for the Dirichlet boundary value problem with $V\equiv0$.
 Then we can repeat the argument of Theorem \ref{ThmFK} to obtain a Wiener measure $\nu^R$ that is supported on $\Omega^R:=\prod_{0\leq \tau\leq t}M_\tau^R$ such that the solution to \eqref{EqDiri} can be represented as

 where we use $\cT^R(t,s)$ to denote the fundamental solution to \eqref{EqDiri}.

 One remarkable property of the Feynman-Kac representation is that we can compare the solution of \eqref{EqDiri} to that of the original Cauchy problem without cutoff.
-Using parabolic maximum principle, we have pointwisely $\bar\cH(x,t;y,s)\geq \bar\cH^R(x,t;y,s)$.
+Using the parabolic maximum principle, we have $\bar\cH(x,t;y,s)\geq \bar\cH^R(x,t;y,s)$ pointwise.
 Thus we get the following proposition by comparing the argument of Theorem \ref{ThmFK}. \begin{proposition} Let $\nu$ be the Wiener measure constructed in Theorem \ref{ThmFK} and $\cT^R(t,s)$ be as above.
-Then we have pointwise
+Then we have pointwise for any positive function $u$,

-\end{proposition} We remark that using the theory of local operator in \cite{G} and \cite{R}, it is possible to show that where the stopping time $\tau_R(\omega):=\inf\{t\geq 0\ |\ \omega(t)\notin M_t^R\}$.
-However, we avoid that complications since the statement in Proposition \ref{PropLocalOp} is enough for our purpose.